raspberrypilearning/electricity-generation/en/step_5.md

 --- task ---

 You cannot usefully check your code.
-Although the **3rd Country** sprite is set up it doesn't draw a graph as you haven't inputted any resource data yet.
+Although the **3rd Country** sprite is set up, it doesn't draw a graph as you haven't inputted any resource data yet.

 --- /task ---